EIDA/mediatorws/docs/installing/docker.rst

 To construct a Docker image with the appropriate configuration it is recommended to build your image from a Dockerfile.
-After cloning the repository change into the :code:`docker/` directory and modify the configuration.
+After cloning the repository change into the :code:`docker/prod/` directory and modify the configuration.

 .. code::

-  $ cd docker
+  $ cd docker/prod/

 **Configuration**: